-- 3.11 Applicants seeking a decision under sections 44 or 51 may also offer commitments to CCCS in order to address competition concerns.6 - 3.12 As part of the Form 1 review process, CCCS will generally set out to the applicant its competition concerns and inform the applicant that it is able to submit a commitments proposal by a stipulated deadline.
-Should CCCS not receive a commitments proposal by the deadline which can be accepted in principle, CCCS will request that the applicant submit Form 2 by a stipulated deadline.
-On the other hand, if the applicant's commitments proposal put forward by the stipulated deadline is accepted in-principle by CCCS, CCCS will proceed with market testing.
-Having obtained third party views, CCCS will decide whether to accept the commitments or proceed to a Form 2 review.
-CCCS may terminate the assessment of the commitments at any time and proceed to a Form 2 review. - 3.13 During the Form 2 review process, CCCS may call for an SOPM with the applicant to set out its competition concerns.
-CCCS will similarly inform the applicant that it is able to submit a commitments proposal by a stipulated deadline.
-Should CCCS receive a commitments proposal by the deadline which can be accepted in-principle, CCCS will proceed to market test the commitments.
-Having obtained third party views, CCCS will decide whether to accept the commitments or proceed to make a proposed/provisional unfavourable decision.
-CCCS may terminate the assessment of the commitments at any time and proceed to make a proposed/provisional unfavourable decision.
+- 3.11 An applicant seeking a decision under sections 44 or 51 may also offer commitments to CCCS in order to address competition concerns.6 - 3.12 As part of the Form 1 review process, CCCS will generally set out to the applicant its competition concerns and may inform the applicant that it is able to submit a commitments proposal by a stipulated deadline.
+Should CCCS not receive a commitments proposal by the deadline which can be accepted inprinciple, CCCS will request that the applicant submit Form 2 by a stipulated deadline.
+On the other hand, if the applicant's commitments proposal put forward by the stipulated deadline is accepted in-principle by CCCS, CCCS will proceed with market testing (unless exceptional circumstances exist).
+Having obtained relevant third party views, CCCS will decide whether to accept the commitments or proceed to a Form 2 review.
+CCCS may terminate the review of the commitments at any time and proceed to a Form 2 review. - 3.13 During the Form 2 review process, CCCS may call for a state of play meeting with the applicant to set out its competition concerns.
+CCCS may similarly inform the applicant that it is able to submit a commitments proposal by a stipulated deadline.
+Should CCCS receive a commitments proposal by the deadline which can be accepted in-principle, CCCS will proceed to market test the commitments (unless exceptional circumstances exist).
+Having obtained relevant third party views, CCCS will decide whether to accept the commitments or proceed to make a proposed/provisional unfavourable decision.
+CCCS may terminate the review of the commitments at any time and proceed to make a proposed/provisional unfavourable decision.

-6 Sections 60A(1A) and 60A(1B) of the Act respectively.
+6 Sections 60A(2) and 60A(3) of the Act respectively.

 - 3.14 Where a commitments proposal is submitted after the deadline stipulated in the Form 2 review process, CCCS may choose to consider such a proposal at the same time as it considers the applicant's written representations to any proposed/provisional unfavourable decision.
-The applicant may also choose to submit a fresh or revised commitments proposal together with their written representations. - 3.15 If the commitments proposal is accepted in-principle, CCCS will proceed to market test the commitments.
-Having obtained third party views, CCCS will decide whether to accept the commitments or proceed to make an unfavourable decision.
-CCCS may terminate the assessment of the commitments at any time and proceed to make an unfavourable decision. - 3.16 CCCS will generally accept a commitments proposal where only minor refinements are necessary to address any concerns raised during the market testing.
+The applicant may also choose to submit a fresh or revised commitments proposal together with their written representations. - 3.15 If the commitments proposal is accepted in-principle, CCCS will proceed to market test the commitments (unless exceptional circumstances exist).
+Having obtained relevant third party views, CCCS will decide whether to accept the commitments or proceed to make an unfavourable decision.
+CCCS may terminate the review of the commitments at any time and proceed to make an unfavourable decision. - 3.16 CCCS will generally accept a commitments proposal where only minor refinements are necessary to address any concerns raised during the market testing.
 If feedback received during market testing strongly indicates that the commitments proposal will not be able to address the competition concerns identified by CCCS, CCCS will proceed to request for Form 2 or issue a proposed/provisional unfavourable decision or unfavourable decision as the case may be.
-CCCS may also terminate the assessment of the commitments at any time.
+CCCS may also terminate the review of the commitments at any time.
 Where a commitments proposal undergoes substantial changes and requires a second market test, CCCS may also reject the proposal.